 Devil’s Ivy needs a careful balance of light.
 While they need bright light, they cannot withstand direct sunlight for too long as the leaves tend to burn easily.

-The best option is to place the plant in a position near a window where it can enjoy bright light, but not directly.
+The best option is to place the plant in a position near a window where it can enjoy bright, indirect light.
 If you place the plant in a dark room or dark corner, the leaves will lose their variegation and the plant’s growth and health will suffer.

 If the leaves start to turn pale, it could be an indication of receiving too much sunlight.

 Keep Room Temperature Between 70°F And 90°F

 Devil’s Ivy is native to the Solomon Islands and so it makes sense that it enjoys high humidity and temperatures that range between 70°F and 90°F. Make sure that the room where your house plant is situated is within this temperature range.

 In these temperatures, they will flourish and grow quicker.
 The plant can withstand temperatures as low as 55°F, but anything below that and you will find your houseplant suffers stunted growth and leaves that start turning black.